 Overall, the feedback that stakeholders provided included valuable insights, recommendations, and questions.
+This feedback was collected from facilitating meetings with the District Advisory and District English Learner Committee, Site Leadership Teams, School Site Councils, Student Council members, Parent Teacher Club members and Booster Club members.
 This feedback was related to multiple phases of the COVID pandemic: school closure in the Spring, RDUSD's return to Distance Learning and Hybrid in-person instruction, and common challenges stakeholder were currently experiencing.
 Some of these challenges existed prior to the pandemic, may have been exacerbated by the pandemic, and will remain after unless they are addressed for the long-term.
 It is important to note that strong correlation exists between many of these items and RDUSD's principles for our Remote Learning Plan and the Hybrid Learning Plan.
 Listed below are the key ideas from the feedback that emerged across most or all of the stakeholder groups:

-• This is an opportunity to do things differently and disrupt the status quo - to ensure equity and access for all students.

-- Training, instruction, and communication need to meet the individual and group needs of students, families, and staff. - Distance learning program in the Spring was not effective and needs to be much improved for our Remote Learning program in the Fall.
+- This is an opportunity to do things differently and disrupt the status quo to ensure equity and access for all students. - Training, instruction, and communication need to meet the individual and group needs of students, families, and staff. - Distance learning program in the Spring was not effective and needs to be much improved for our Remote Learning program in the Fall.
 Critical aspects include daily live instruction from an RDUSD teacher, guided practice, access to recorded daily lessons, improved communication between students and parents and the teachers and staff, and communication of clear learning expectations on a regular basis. - Parents, guardians, and caregivers need much more support to effectively partner in the education of students at home. - Training and accountability for staff are both critical.
 We need to reduce the amount of variation in program implementation and improve the instructional experience of students and families. - Relationship building, Social Emotional Learning (SEL), and mental health need to be prioritized along with physical health and safety. - Provide support to students and families to address access and connectivity issues that impact their ability to engage in our Remote Learning program. - Students should have the option to continue Remote Learning for the remainder of the year, even when Hybrid Learning, in-person instruction, resumes. - Communities want continuous updates on what is happening within the school system. - Parents expressed their grave concern about their vast issues and concerns about their children's access to internet connectivity, health and safety protocols and practices when we begin our hybrid program, and the stability of their children's mental health, their disappointment over the absence of social engagement, athletic and other extracurricular programs and their fears about learning loss and the impact it will have on their futures. - Parents and students are experiencing levels of fear and stress that they were experiencing and determined how urgent and important it was for us to make a decision about how we can offer a virtual experience simultaneous to an in-person experience.